John Alexander Dowie: Free Christian Church of Melbourne

-Dowie established the Free Christian of Melbourne in 1883, which he pastored until he left with his family for the U.S.A. by New Zealand in March 1888.
+Dowie established the Free Christian Church of Melbourne in 1883, which he pastored until he left with his family for the United States via New Zealand in March 1888.

-Dowie toured New Zealand in 1887-8 to conduct a series of meetings to promote Divine Healing, including one at Christchurch, at which James Albert Abbott claimed to be instantly healed of his life-threatening afflictions.
-When Dowie toured New Zealand again early in 1888 on his way to the U.S.A., he established The Christchurch Association for the Promotion of Healing through Faith in Jesus, with Abbott as its founding secretary.
-Later in 1888, Abbott arrived in Melbourne to take up the work at the Free Christian Church, where he was elected pastor in 1890.
+Dowie toured New Zealand in 1887 and early 1888 to conduct a series of meetings to promote faith healing, including one at Christchurch where James Albert Abbott claimed to be instantly healed of his life-threatening afflictions.
+When Dowie toured New Zealand again early in 1888 on his way to America, he established The Christchurch Association for the Promotion of Healing through Faith in Jesus, with Abbott as its founding secretary.
+Later, in 1888, Abbott arrived in Melbourne to work at the Free Christian Church, where he was elected pastor in 1890.

 Life in the United States

-Dowie immigrated with his family in 1888 to the United States.
+Dowie immigrated with his family in 1888 to the U.S.

 California

-He first settled in San Francisco, California and built up a following by performing faith healings across the state.
-His ministry, the International Divine Healing Association, was run largely as a commercial enterprise.
+He first settled in San Francisco, California, and built up a following by performing faith healings across the state.
+His ministry, the International Divine Healing Association, was mainly run as a commercial enterprise.
 All members were expected to tithe.
-Those who did were eligible to request Dowie's aid in healing their ills.
+Those who did could request Dowie's aid in healing their ills.
 They made such requests by mail or telegram (or later, by telephone).
 Dowie prayed in response to requests by paid-up members.
-Although Dowie funded his lifestyle largely through tithes, he also liked to buy up securities of bankrupt companies and sell them to his members.
+Although Dowie funded his lifestyle primarily through tithes, he also liked to buy up securities of bankrupt companies and sell them to his members.
 Two women whom he had defrauded in this way sued him and won their cases.